spatie/laravel-event-sourcing/README.md

 ## Documentation

 You can find installation instructions and detailed instructions on how to use this package at [the dedicated documentation site](https://docs.spatie.be/laravel-event-sourcing).

+## Upgrading from laravel-event-projector

+This package supercedes [laravel-event-projector](https://github.com/spatie/laravel-event-projector).
+It has the same API.
+Upgrading from laravel-event-projector to laravel-event-sourcing is easy.
+Take a look at [our upgrade guide](https://github.com/spatie/laravel-event-sourcing/edit/master/UPGRADING.md).

 ## Changelog